Modi, Abe discuss global economy, fugitive economic offenders, disaster management

 The prime minster said that President Ram Nath Kovind will participate in the coronation ceremony of Emperor Naruhito in October.

-The Prime Minister congratulated Abe and Japan's citizens for the start of the Reiwa era.
+The prime minister congratulated Abe and Japan's citizens for the start of the Reiwa era.
 The term for the new era is made up of the two characters Rei and Wa.
-Rei can mean "commands" or "order", as well as "auspicious" or "good".

-Wa often means "harmony", and is also used in the Japanese word for "peace" - "hei-wa".
+Rei means "commands" or "order", as well as "auspicious" or "good".
+Wa means "harmony", and is also used in the Japanese word for "peace".

 Prime Minister Modi said that he was looking forward to the visit of Abe to India later this year for the Annual Summit.